MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 Azure regions have a variety of configurations, which are also called *region architectures*.

 Many Azure regions provide *availability zones*, which are separated groups of data centers.
-Within a region, each availability zone is close enough together to have very low-latency connections to other availability zones, but they're far enough apart to ensure that they have independent power, cooling, and networking infrastructure.
-Availability zones are designed so that if one zone has an outage, then regional services, capacity, and high availability are supported by the remaining zones.
+Within a region, each availability zone is close enough together to have very low-latency connections to other availability zones, but they're far enough apart to be unlikely to be affected by local outages or weather.
+Availability zones have independent power, cooling, and networking infrastructure, and they're designed so that if one zone has an outage, then regional services, capacity, and high availability are supported by the remaining zones.

 The following diagram shows several example Azure regions.
 Regions 1 and 2 support availability zones.